Configuration

 ├── image_caption_user.md # Alt text content template

-└── document_process_system.md # Document processing roleSet a specific prompt file path:
+└── url_enhance_system.md # URL enhancement roleSet a specific prompt file path:

 {